peterhontaru/AirBnb-Milano-Price-Prediction/README.md

 ## Where did the data come from?

 The dataset was downloaded from kaggle (link below).
-It was made available by Antonio Mastrandrea and it is representative of the AirBnb data in July 2019.
+It was made available by Antonio Mastrandrea and it is representative of the Airbnb data in July 2019.

 <https://www.kaggle.com/antoniokaggle/milan-airbnb-open-data-only-entire-apartments>